As fall approaches, Ontario students and their parents must navigate through the uncertain waters of what this school year will bring.

 Psychologists have found that one’s environment can have a significant effect on the quality of their study time.
 Specifically, information retention and work productivity increases when kids study in a space that’s comfortable, familiar, and has as few distractions as possible.

-When planning the design of your home study space, here are seven essential features and ideas to consider.
+When planning the design of your work area, here are seven essential features and ideas to consider.

 1. Location, location, location

-Like a home office, a home study space is a perfect fit for a spare room.
+Like a home office, an area devoted to studying is a perfect fit for a spare room.
 You’ll have more room to add all the design features you want and also create more privacy.

 Converting a spare room into a home study space also affords you the opportunity to create a separate, dedicated space purely devoted to learning.

-Naturally, not everybody has the luxury of having a spare room at their disposal to set up a home study space.
+Naturally, not everybody has the luxury of having a spare room at their disposal to set up a work space for their kids.
 We can work within the dimensions of your home to create a study area within a bedroom, in a basement, or just about anywhere you have a reasonable amount of space to spare.

 Wherever you decide to set up a home study space, give a lot of consideration to potential distractions like foot traffic and noise levels.
 A study area set up beside a noisy laundry room, for example, doesn’t make for the most learning-friendly environment.
 Remember, a quiet study space will be a more productive study space.